linmx0130/PaperNotes/notes.md

+### On Calibration of Modern Neural Network
+* Authors: Chuan Guo, Geoff Pleiss, Yu Sun, Kilian Q. Weinberger
+* Index: arXiv 1706.04599, ICML 2017
+* Reading date: 15/06/2017
+* Categories: Machine Learning
+* Tag: Confidence calibration

+This work surveys the confidence calibration of the softmax output from modern neural networks.
+The experiment result shows that batch normalization and and increase of model capacity are related to model miscalibration while improve the classification performance.
+The cause is the overfitting to negative log-likelihood loss.
+The authors proposed temperature scaling calibration, which is the simplest extension of Platt scaling to solve this problem on large scale dataset problems.
+The temperature constant is optimized on validation set.

+The experiments on various computer vision and natural language processing tasks shows the effectiveness of the proposed method.
+This work provides the insights of model confidence calibration problem with a simple but effective tool to calibrate existing model, which is important for the tasks that are sensitive to the confidence value.

 ### Accurate, Large Minibatch SGD: Training Imagenet in 1 Hour
 * Authors: Priya Goyal, Piotr Dollar, Ross Girshick, Pieter Noordhuis, Lukasz Wesolowski, Aapo Kyrola, Andrew Tulloch, Yangqing Jia, Kaiming He
 * Index: arXiv 1706.02677